absolunet/docs-node-ioc/src/docs/02_architecture/02_container/en.md

 Let's say that you have a binding called `namespace.foo.bar.baz` and you want to have it available with `baz`.
 Simply call `app.alias('baz', 'namespace.foo.bar.baz')`.
 When making `baz`, the `namespace.foo.bar.baz` concrete will be returned.
-It still handle singleton as it would be with the original abstract.
+It still handles singleton as it would be with the original abstract.

 ```javascript
 app.singleton('foo', SomeService);